Marmara Island

-on the island's south-western coast takes its name from the quarried marble for which the town is famous and which gives the island, the sea and the whole region their names.
+on the island's south-western coast takes its name from the quarried marble for which the town is famous and which gives the island, the sea, and the whole region their names.

 Marmara Island is notable for its diverse natural and cultural attributes.
 Located near Istanbul, it features clean waters, pebble and sandy beaches, and ideal trekking routes.
-The island experiences two distinct climate régimes: Mediterranean on the south and Black Sea on the north side.
+The island experiences two distinct climates: Mediterranean on the south and Black Sea on the north side.
 It is renowned for having the highest mountain peak in the Marmara Sea and is home to Turkey's richest concentration of flora for its land size.
-Marmara Island is also unique in its support of wild-horse populations and is renowned for its ancient marble quarries.
+Marmara Island is also unique in its support of wild horse populations and is renowned for its ancient marble quarries.

-Additionally, it is the birthplace of the enigmatic ancient poet Aristeas (c.
-7th century BC) and is known for producing Turkey's most exquisitely flavored sage tea.
-The island is the only one in Turkey to offer a combination of high mountains, lowlands suitable for agriculture, streams, waterfalls, olive-cultivation, tourism, and mining.
+Additionally, it is the birthplace of the enigmatic ancient poet Aristeas (c. seventh century BC) and is known for producing Turkey's most exquisitely flavored sage tea.
+The island is the only one in Turkey to offer a combination of high mountains, lowlands suitable for agriculture, streams, waterfalls, olive cultivation, tourism, and mining.